isoraqathedh/isoraqathedh.github.com/Snippets/empty-forum.md

 Those in mid-fight –
-there's got to be a few, although I have never actually seen one – are probably quite sore right now as they held their positions, waiting for the next instruction which would most likely never come.
+there's got to be a few, although I have never actually seen one – are probably quite sore right now as they held their positions, waiting for the next instruction.
+I'm not holding my breath.

 But even though the timeline within each story is perfectly set in stone, the medium in which it is told in is more akin to an abandoned city,